How to Properly Check Your Engine Oil

 Consequences of Low or Dirty Engine Oil

-- Overheating: Without proper oil, your engine can overheat, leading to warping and damage.
+• Overheating – Without enough oil, the engine can overheat, leading to damage.

-- Potential engine failure: In extreme cases, low or dirty oil can cause the engine to seize, which means you might need a whole new engine.
+• Potential Engine Failure – In extreme cases, low or dirty oil can cause the engine to seize up completely.

 2. When Should You Check Your Engine Oil?